Gareb-Fivem-Dev/FiveM-BlockVPN/README.md

 - VPN/proxy IPs are always checked via API
 - Whitelist still bypasses ALL checks (fastest option)
 - Database must be properly configured for caching to work

+---

+## 🙏 Original Creator

+This project is based on the original work by [CADOJRP](https://github.com/CADOJRP/FiveM-BlockVPN/tree/master).
+All credit for the initial development and concept goes to them.

+---